openstack/openstack-ansible/doc/source/install-guide/overview-osa.rst

 deployment.
 Ansible manages systems using Secure Shell (SSH) instead of unique protocols that require remote daemons or agents.

-Ansible uses *playbooks* written in the YAML language for orchestration.
+Ansible uses playbooks written in the YAML language for orchestration.
 For more information, see `Ansible - Intro to Playbooks <http://docs.ansible.com/playbooks_intro.html>`_.

-In this guide, we refer to the host running Ansible playbooks as the *deployment host* and the hosts on which Ansible installs OSA as the *target hosts*.
+In this guide, we refer to the host running Ansible playbooks as the deployment host and the hosts on which Ansible installs OSA as the target hosts.

 A recommended minimal layout for deployments involves five target hosts in total: three infrastructure hosts, one compute host, and one logging host.
-All hosts will need at least one networking interface, but multiple bonded interfaces are recommended.
+All hosts will need at least one networking interface, but we recommend multiple bonded interfaces.
 More information on setting up target hosts can be found in `the section called "Host layout"`_.

 For more information on physical, logical, and virtual network